aarsri/EmoGIF/README.md

 emotion must be one of:  excited, happy, whimsical, love, peaceful, nostalgic, gloomy, confused

 output filename must be of type mp4

+Your output video can be found in the video_generated folder.

 ### Run With GUI